 So why do we celebrate Holi?
 What’s the significance of these Indian celebrations?
 The main reason people celebrate Holi festival is to bring in the new season: spring and potentially the springtime vacations which go hand-in-hand with that.
 Hindus, however, have additional reasons for celebration.
 They believe it is the only day where the Gods look away—the only day they can get rid of any evil and/or sins before starting anew.

 The colors of Holi signify the sins, and when the powders are washed off at the end of the day, this signifies a clean and pure start to the new season, so get ready for Holi Festival, 2021.
 Reason to celebrate and have fun is pretty self-explanatory!

 Where to go for Holi Festival 2021: check out the best places to visit in India

 So now, in order to get the full authentic experience, you may be wondering where to go for Holi Festival in 2021.
-Holi is celebrated pretty much all over India, albeit with slight variations, so wherever you go, it will be a bright and vibrant Holi ceremony.
+Holi is celebrated pretty much all over India, albeit with slight variations, so wherever you go, it will be a bright and vibrant Holi ceremony, which is why it’s one of the most famous Indian celebrations on the calendar.
 Here are some suggestions and some of the best places to visit in India if you would like to travel to a popular and well-known destination for your Holi experience.

 What is Holi Festival like in Vrindavan?
 Visit and explore other places to see in Mathura